 - Papers should be double spaced with Times New Roman letter font size 12 and aligned to the left-hand margin.
 The pages should be numbered consecutively.

-- Articles can range in length from 5,000 to 8,000 words including notes, a list of references and a list of graphic images; the length of book reviews/presentations should be between 1,000 and 1,200 words.
+- Articles can be submitted in short and standard form.
+Short scientific articles (see guidelines below) should not be longer than 4,000 words, and should be structured like standard articles.
+Standard articles should range from 5,000 to 8,000 words in length, including notes, a list of references and a list of graphic images; the length of book reviews/presentations should be between 1,000 and 1,200 words.
 Graphic images should also be included in the word count – see instruction 12 below.

 - The Editorial Board reserves the right not to commence the review procedure of a paper which fails to meet the standards of formal written language.
 British English is requested (with e.g. -ise, -sation and -yse spellings, no Oxford comma) is requested.